WICG/attribution-reporting-api/AGGREGATE.md

 what follows is a high-level summary.

-As the browser sends individual aggregatable reports to the reporting origin, the reporting origin organizes them into batches (e.g. each batch having the same `privacy_budget_key`).
+As the browser sends individual aggregatable reports to the reporting origin, the reporting origin organizes them into [batches](AGGREGATION_SERVICE_TEE.md#disjoint-batches).
 They can send these batches to the aggregation service `origin` specified in the report.

 The aggregation service will aggregate reports within a certain batch, and respond back with an aggregate histogram, i.e. a list of keys with associated